jiho-98/cse15l-lab-reports/lab_report_3/lab_report_3.md

 * The basic syntax for "Find" command is `find [path] [expression]`, where path is a directory, expression is a set of options and tests that you want to use to filter your search results
 ## 2) PART 2
 ### Options of the `Find` Command
 1. `-name`: The find -name command searches for files with a specific name in the specified directory or its subdirectories
-* `find . -name "*.txt"`: This command will search for all files ending with the ".txt" extension in the current directory and all subdirectories
 ```console
 dudwl@DESKTOP-JNKL4JN MINGW64 ~/Documents/GitHub/stringsearch/stringsearch-data (main)
 $ find . -name "*.txt"